 When we get the filed copies of the settlement documents, the form 61, and the order approving our fees and costs, it’s official!
 You get your check.

-It’s Worth A Little Wait
+Workers Compensation Settlements Are Worth A Little Wait

 While the process takes longer than we want—usually a few weeks—it’s to be sure no injured worker gets taken for a ride by an insurance company—or even a dishonest lawyer.